-The Met Mast will be downgraded to an IPS.
+The Met Mast is downgraded to an IPS and a marine licence has been obtained to allow it's decommissioning.

 6.3 Location of Lights

 The Marine Navigation lights will be placed on the transition piece around the height of the yellow paint.
 There are three separate lights on all structures to allow 360 degree coverage as presented in Figure 6.3.